emernic/OT2_MoClo_JoVE/README.md

 # Modular Cloning with the OT2

+**This project is still in active development and is not yet ready for use.**

 This project allows users to do end-to-end molecular cloning using the OT2 liquid handling robot by OpenTrons.
 This includes:
 - Performing modular cloning (Golden Gate) reactions.
 - Transforming into E. coli using heat shock.